mrlecko/tc_package.epistemic_engine/README.md

 pytest
 ```

-You can then open the SPA (or use the CLI) and select the Epistemic Engine
+You can then open the SPA (or use the CLI) and select the Epistemic Engine profile / bundle to run multi-lens analyses.

-profile / bundle to run multi-lens analyses.
+v0.0.0 - use for inspiration only